-The following is a listing of frequently-asked questions about CrossFireTM.
+The following are frequently-asked questions about CrossFireTM.

 For the latest information, please consult the CrossFireTM Web site at:

 1 What combination of products are required to build a working CrossFireTM system?

 Three components are required:

 - a CrossFireTM Edition graphics card that works as the Master graphics card. - a CrossFireTM Ready graphics card from the same brand-family that works as the Slave graphics card. - a CrossFireTM Ready motherboard (which contains two PCIeTM X16 slots).